St Peter’s – East Bridgford

 Choir

-The Choir of St Peter’s, East Bridgford is currently recruiting singers of all diversities (+18) who would like to be part of something quite special and of good musical quality.
+The Choir of St Peter’s, East Bridgford is currently recruiting singers (+18) who would like to be part of something quite special and of good musical quality.
 The choir is under professional direction and all would be made welcome, particularly experienced music readers.
-The choir sings a wide genre of Sacred music at least 4 times per week and rehearses Thursday evenings at 6:30pm at the church.
+The choir sings a wide genre of Sacred music at least three times per month and rehearses Thursday evenings at 6:30pm at the church.
 Please just come along for a supportive and welcoming introduction.

 Church Bells